How to Travel on Amtrak Trains with a Dog in 2023

 Check that pets are allowed as an Add-On

-Once you’ve comfirmed your preferred train service allows pets, then choose your seat type and ticket option (whether Saver, Value and Flexible).
+Once you’ve comfirmed your preferred train service allows pets, then choose your seat type and ticket option (whether Saver, Value or Flexible).
 On the next screen, the Trip Summary screen, you’ll be displayed a list of Additional Items and be able to add your pet, along with see the price charged.
 The number of pets you can add depends on the number of passengers in the booking.

 Amtrak Add Pet to Booking screen